 Broadcast Music, Inc. (BMI)

-BMI was formed in 1939.
-It is a non-profit making organization, headquartered in New York City with offices in Atlanta, Los Angeles, London, Miami, Nashville, and Puerto Rico.
-Its roster includes more than 350,000 songwriters, composers and publishers.
-BMI’s repertory includes more than 6.5 million copyrighted musical works which run the gamut of musical types from pop, rock, country, and folk to gospel, Broadway, jazz, rhythm and blues, and popular ballads.
-BMI acts as a clearinghouse for its affiliates’ music performances.
-In addition, BMI has reciprocal agreements with virtually every performing rights organization in the world, enabling BMI license holders to perform foreign works from around the globe.
+Formed in 1939, BMI operates on a non-profit making basis and is headquartered in New York City with offices in Atlanta, Los Angeles, London, Nashville and Puerto Rico.
+The Company represents more than 650,000 songwriters, composers and publishers and their more than 8.5 million copyrighted musical works, which run the gamut from award-winning pop, rock, classical, country and folk to gospel, Broadway, blues, jazz, R&B, EDM and every other genre.
+In addition, BMI has reciprocal agreements with virtually every performing rights organization in the world, enabling BMI-licensed businesses to perform music from around the globe.

 SESAC, a for-profit corporation headquartered in Nashville, Tennessee, with offices in Atlanta, Los Angeles, New York City and London, and licensing representatives and consultants throughout the country, was founded in 1930.
 SESAC tracks music usage in several different ways; most recently by utilizing the state-of-the-art monitoring technology of Broadcast Data Systems.
 SESAC has international agreements with many foreign performing rights organizations.
 In recent years SESAC’s repertory has grown substantially, with performing artists and songwriters in virtually every genre of music.